Our Lady of Perpetual Help Church is a disused Roman Catholic church located in Cincinnati, Ohio.

 In 1890-91, a new parsonage was constructed, and the old residence was reused as a house for the Sisters who taught in the parochial school.
 1 A new three-story school structure was constructed in 1907.

 The school closed in 1976 due to declining enrollment.
 2 Our Lady of Perpetual Help Church closed in 1989 when it merged with the Holy Family parish in East Price Hill due to declining attendance.
-2 The building was stripped of any decorative items, and the church bells and organ were relocated to Holy Family.
+2 The building was stripped of any decorative items.
+The church bells and organ were relocated to Holy Family.

 Post Closure

 John Klosterman purchased the Our Lady of Perpetual Help building from the Archdiocese of Cincinnati in 1995.
-Klosterman, along with his partner Jim Grawe, owned many properties in the neighborhood.
+Klosterman and his partner Jim Grawe owned many properties in the neighborhood.
 They had hoped for the city and private financing to remake Sedamsville from a low-income to an upscale neighborhood.

-The Sedamsville Building Committee requested to the city in the fall of 2010 that the deteriorating church be demolished, citing that the property had become a blight and a safety hazard.
+In the fall of 2010, the Sedamsville Building Committee requested that the deteriorating church be demolished, citing that the property had become a blight and a safety hazard.
 8 A few days before the demolition date, Klosterman and the Cincinnati Preservation Association struck a deal that would give the group two years to stabilize the church and market it nationally for resale.

-In April 2012, the city-funded $200,000 in repairs to the steeple, board up the damaged windows, repair a collapsed balcony, and shore up the interior floor.
+In April 2012, the city-funded $200,000 in repairs to the steeple, boarding up the damaged windows, repairing a collapsed balcony, and shoring up the interior floor.
 9

 Share